-The German major is associated with the Department of Modern Languages .
-A major requires six courses and a minor requires three courses.
+The German major is associated with the Department of Modern Languages.
+A major generally requires 10 courses depending on entry-level placement, and a minor generally requires 5-6 courses, depending on entry-level placement.
 All modern language majors must spend a minimum of one semester on a study abroad program, course of study, or internship approved by the language program director.
 Additional information is available in the W&J College Catalog.

 - German Program Site (Additional student information)

 Associate Professor of German